wiledal/contentful-pull/readme.md

 // Get, gets all data from local storage, syncs if no local storage is available
-// Use this pretty much always content.get().then(function(response) {
+// Use this pretty much always
+// Great for use in a middleware before your routes content.get().then(function(response) {
   console.log(response.entries);
 })